Arglax/Mobile-WuWa-Config/Community Configs/@Nagase Mana LowEnd Config/README.md

 Average FPS: Around 30 FPS on Tecno Camon 30 pro 5g (Might be Different to Everyone)

-Lowest FPS: It Depends on What Device You're Using.
+Lowest FPS: It Depends on What Device You're Using or Temperature.

 Temperature Range: 35°C – 45°C